Uweklaus/homebridge-rcswitch/README.md

 The plugin is based on the idea of [FWeinb's rcswitch](https://github.com/FWeinb/homebridge-rcswitch) plugin.
 It is written by Christopher Neuwirth, who named it Homebridge RC433 Etekcity plugin (https://github.com/ChristopherNeuwirth/homebridge-rc433-etekcity).
 I bought switches at TOOM and they are manufactured by RWE.
 Normal rcswitch services were not working or not working properly.
 The pulse length had to be set between 250 and 300 microsec.
-350 or higher were not working.
+350 or higher is not working with these RWE switches.
-Now the Etekcity plugin sets the pulse length originally to 188 microsec, which is too short, but as seen inssue no1 the original let specify a pulse length in the configuration file, but is not using this parameter.
+Now the Etekcity plugin sets the pulse length originally to 188 microsec, which is too short, but as seen in issue no1 the original should let specify a pulse length in the configuration file, but is not using this parameter.
+*Now you can change the pulse length as well as the RF pin for each switch.*

 # Installation